snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/index.md

 snowplow('enableFormTracking');
 ```

 This will only work for form elements which exist when it is called.
-If you are creating a form programatically, call `enableFormTracking` again after adding it to the document to track it.
+If you are creating a form programmatically, call `enableFormTracking` again after adding it to the document to track it.
 (You can call `enableFormTracking` multiple times without risk of duplicated events.)

 Note that events on password fields will not be tracked.